monktastic/no-more-contempt/old/index-old-6.md

     <img width="300px" src="img/half-evil.png">
 </p>

-A deep aspect of our minds _needs_ to see ourselves as special.
-For some people this may be about accumulating wealth, and in others it is about being "good people."
-This aspect makes us perceive other people in whatever way necessary to justify behavior that will bolster our self-image.
-For "good people," our subconscious is on the prowl for anyone we can plausibly see as "bad," and who we can then _make worse_ — but only via behaviors that appear righteous on the surface.
+A deep aspect of our minds needs to see ourselves as special.
+For some people this may be about accumulating wealth or having the "right" skin color, and in others it is simply about being a "good person."
+This causes us to perceive others in whatever way necessary to justify behavior that will bolster our self-image.
+For "good people," our subconscious is on the prowl for anyone we can plausibly label as "bad" — and who we can then _make worse_, by engaging in behaviors that appear righteous on the surface.
+We _intentionally_ trigger their defense mechanisms, so as to reinforce their self-deceptive capacities while giving us plausible deniability.
+This creates _more_ evil while giving the convincing appearance that we are fighting it.
+You and they may be enemies in name, but behind the scenes, your darkness is secretly allied.

-Of course, you will not (consciously) recognize that you're doing this — but other people can.
+Of course, you will not (consciously) recognize this — but other people can always tell, if only subconsciously.
 If they are compassionate and wise, they will sense whatever "great battle" you are internally fighting that is driving this misbehavior, and will help heal it.
 If they are especially skilled, you won't even know that they're doing this.
 Their behavior may appear fierce and antagonistic, and look nothing like "compassion" — but you will subconsciously sense that they are not truly enemies.
+They are firmly connected to their "inner Light," and are inspiring the same in you, whether you know it or not.
+This _weakens_ your capacity for self-deception; _reduces_ the (apparent) evil in the world.

-If they are _not_ compassionate — which is to say, if they are not yet aware of the same dark tendency in themselves that they are violently accusing you of — then they will treat you with contempt.
+If they are _not_ compassionate — which is to say, if they are not yet aware of the same dark tendency in themselves that they are violently accusing you of — then it will trigger _their_ darkness in turn.
+They will treat you with contempt.
 Far from helping you recognize your misbehavior, this will force your subconscious to mask it even harder.
-This is exactly what their darkness wants: to make you a slightly worse person, so that their contempt is validated, and their realm of "justified behaviors" grows.
+This is exactly what their darkness wants: to trigger your defense mechanisms and make you a slightly worse person, so that their contempt is validated, and "righteous" escalation is justified.

+This is the trap in which (almost) the entire world is presently caught.

 ---

 Your _conscience_ (not to be confused with your _consciousness_) is that part of you that most deeply knows right from wrong.
 It doesn't always give you such a clear signal, but even when it does, you can choose to override it.
 We've all done this.
-These are the justifications we use to convince ourselves that certain behaviors are okay even when we deep down know they're not.
+We've convinced ourselves that certain behaviors are okay even when we deep down know they're not.

 The more we disobey our conscience, the harder it becomes to hear.
 Its signal very quickly becomes lost in the noise of our minds, and we easily confuse our justifications for its voice.
 It's not that it has become _quieter_, per se.
 It is always right there, if we bother to look.
-But we train ourselves _not_ to look — again, because there is some competing drive that is competing for priority.
+But we train ourselves _not_ to look.

-Everyone lies somewhere along this spectrum of self-deception.
-We like to think that the people who are further along than we are are somehow fundamentally morally inferior to us — and therefore worthy of our contempt — but this is exactly the lie.
-We believe this _only_ so that we can feel good about pushing them further in, thereby increasing our apparent intrinsic difference.
+We easily forgive ourselves for being in this state, but rarely extend this courtesy to others.
+Instead, our darkness seizes on the opportunity to identify them as being fundamentally different, and thus worthy of our contempt.
+It does this so that we can feel good about pushing them further in, thereby further distancing ourselves at their expense.
+This strengthens the darkness in both them and us — as well as in "allies" and bystanders who witness this dark behavior.
+But we never notice that we're doing this.

-It is true that they've for some reason _chosen_ to ignore their conscience — and therefore need to be corrected — but it's _also_ true that some tiny part of them doesn't want to be doing this.
-The choice you face in confronting them is to do the hard work of finding that "tiny" part of them and helping it join the fight against their darkness, or to take the easy route and push it further into the abyss for your own glorification.
-For the most part, humanity has been going full-throttle on the second approach.
+It is true that they've for some reason _chosen_ to ignore their conscience — and therefore ought to be corrected — but everything comes down to how you do so.
+If you feel even the slightest bit of malice, contempt, or self-righteousness, then you are reinforcing this tendency in them (and yourself).
+It will feel utterly righteous, but ultimately accomplish exactly the opposite.

 As a civilization, we are _pretending_ to be fighting evil, but part of our minds knows that this is just a ruse for secret self-aggrandizement.
 Nothing will change until we become deeply aware of this.